 When you view a PDF, you can get information about it, such as the title, the fonts used, and security settings.
 Some of this information is set by the person who created the document, and some

-In Acrobat DC, you can change any information that can be set by the document creator, unless the file has been saved with security settings that prevent changes.
+In Acrobat, you can change any information that can be set by the document creator, unless the file has been saved with security settings that prevent changes.

 Shows basic information about the document.
 The title, author, subject, and keywords may have been set by the person who created the document in the source application, such as Word or InDesign, or by the person who created the PDF.
 You can search for these description items to find particular documents.
 The Keywords section can be particularly useful for narrowing searches.

 Note that many search engines use the title to describe the document in their search results list.
 If a PDF does not have a title, the filename appears in the results list instead.
 A file’s title is not necessarily the same as its filename.

 The Advanced area shows the PDF version, the page size, number of pages, whether the document is tagged, and if it’s enabled for Fast Web View.
 (The size of the first page is reported in PDFs or PDF Portfolios that contain multiple page sizes.)
 This information is generated automatically and cannot be modified.

 Describes what changes and functionality are allowed within the PDF.
 If a password, certificate, or security policy has been applied to the PDF, the method is listed here.

 Lists the fonts and the font types used in the original document, and the fonts, font types, and encoding used to display the original fonts.

 If substitute fonts are used and you aren’t satisfied with their appearance, you may want to install the original fonts on your system or ask the document creator to re-create the document with the original fonts embedded in it.

 Initial View (Acrobat only)